Finding an Honors Reader:

 - Reviews the first draft of the Executive Summary of your project (see appropriate timeline for dates), returning it to you with comments.
 This summary, written for a non-expert audience, is part of the Command of Language requirement for all Honors students.

 - Reviews and signs off on the final draft, after you and your Advisor have together reviewed many drafts of the project, and your Advisor is satisfied with the entire work (including the Summary), and is ready to give final approval to the project and the written components.
 At that point, your Honors Reader carefully reviews it on behalf of Honors to assure that it meets an appropriately high standard in the discipline (worthy of undergraduate Honors).
-You make any necessary corrections to the draft; then both your Advisor and your Honors Reader approve the complete, final text by signing the title page, and you submit the entire project to the Honors Program on Capstone Turn-in Day.
+You make any necessary corrections to the draft; then both your Advisor and your Honors Reader approve the complete, final text by signing the title page, and you submit the entire project to the Honors Program on Thesis Turn-in Day.

-The Honors Program may require an additional reader for any Capstone Project -- in the case of an interdisciplinary project, for example.
+The Honors Program may require an additional reader for any Thesis Project -- in the case of an interdisciplinary project, for example.
 Final approval of the project remains the responsibility of the Director of the Honors Program.